I’ll tell you a secret: you can send messages straight to someone’s inbox with a 70-ish percent open rate.

 This is the other under-used tool for LinkedIn ads in general.
 Most everyone uses the GUI to target ads based on personal info or company info and hopes it does the job.

-A much more powerful way to build and run these ads is to create lists of the companies that you want to work with and then target these messages based on the job titles or skills of the people with who you want to be in contact with there.
+A powerful way to build and run these ads is to create lists of the companies you’d want to work with.
+Target these messages based on the job titles or skills of the people you want contact there.

 How much more powerful?
 Well, I routinely see ads that perform 400% or 600% over the industry average on LinkedIn, just because when you can narrowly target a certain segment of people, you can write copy that will appeal more specifically to them.